TICGL

 Analyzing Government Policies for a Thriving Digital Economy

-Authored by Amran Bhuzohera, Dr. Bravious Felix Kahyoza (PhD, FMVA), and Dr. Jasinta Msamula Kahyoza (PhD), this study investigates the intersection between artificial intelligence (AI), youth employment, and government policy frameworks in Tanzania’s evolving digital economy.
+TICGL’s Economic Research Centre has published a new study authored by Amran Bhuzohera, Dr. Bravious Felix Kahyoza PhD, FMVA, CP3P (braviouskahyoza5@gmail.com), and Dr. Jasinta Msamula Kahyoza PhD, FMVA, CP3P (jmsamula@mzumbe.ac.tz), which investigates the intersection between Artificial Intelligence (AI), youth employment, and government policy frameworks within Tanzania’s evolving digital economy.

 Tanzania’s youth population—over 60% under the age of 25—represents both a demographic dividend and a pressing employment challenge.
 While official youth unemployment stood at 3.35% in 2024, underemployment and informality remain widespread.
 The research highlights that the rise of AI, if managed inclusively, could transform this landscape by creating millions of digital jobs and expanding opportunities for self-employment, freelancing, and innovation-driven entrepreneurship.